Periodicity and decidability of translational tilings by rational polygonal sets: Introduction

 \subsection{Polygonal tiles}

 A \emph{polygonal set} is a bounded open set $\Omega \subset \mathbb R^2$, whose boundary is a finite union of segments.
 Note that a polygonal set can certainly be disconnected and its connected components are not necessarily simply-connected.
-We denote the \emph{vertices} of $\Omega$ by $V(\Omega)$, and the \emph{edges} od $\Omega$ by $E(\Omega)$.
-We say that a polygonal set $\Omega$ is \emph{rational} if the set $V(\Omega)-v$ is contained in $\Q^2$, for any $v\in V(\Omega)$.
+We denote the \emph{vertices} of $\Omega$ by $V(\Omega)$, and the \emph{edges} of $\Omega$ by $E(\Omega)$.
+See Figure \ref{fig:poly2} for illustration.